Halloween Trees Are Back, and People Are Already Putting Them Up

 With faux white pumpkins, skeleton ornaments, and a large pumpkin tree topper, this Halloween tree combines the best elements of both spooky and modern decor.
 It's also proof that arm-knit tree skirts aren't just for Christmas trees!

-We jumped on the black Christmas tree trend last year, and we have a feeling they're here to stay—especially because they can be used so easily as Halloween trees!
-Swap your star tree topper for something a bit spookier, like this skull attached to a large bow.
+We jumped on the black Christmas tree trend recently, and we have a feeling they're here to stay—especially because they can be used so easily as Halloween trees!
+Set up a black faux Christmas tree ($120, West Elm) then swap your star tree topper for something a bit spookier, like this skull attached to a large bow.

-This multi-color tree would be easy to DIY; just use spray paint to create bright layers on an artificial white tree.
+This multi-color tree would be easy to DIY; just use yellow and orange spray paint ($10, Michaels) to create bright layers on an artificial white tree.
 The oversized black and white striped ornaments help tie the tree to the existing decor in this scene, proving a colorful pop of Halloween decor can work for any space.